MarcosRigal/Ip/README.md

 # Instructions:
 The practices are organized as follows:

-The P# folders represent each of the practices with their corresponding number.
+The P# folders represent each of the practices with their corresponding number, also in each practice you will find a PDF document with the statements of the exercises.

 Within these folders are a series of subfolders denoted as E# that represent each of the exercises of the practices.